Knoxville Truck Accident Attorneys

 knoxville truck crash scene

 All personal injury cases are based on the legal concept of negligence.
-This means that someone must have acted recklessly or carelessly and caused the accident to occur.
-While the negligent party is often the truck driver, there are other parties who may be liable for the crash.
+This means someone must have acted recklessly or carelessly and caused the accident.
+While the negligent party is often the truck driver, others may be liable for the crash.

-In some cases, the trucking company may be liable for failing to properly maintain their vehicles, for not providing adequate training, or for failing to allow their drivers breaks, forcing them to drive tired and fatigued.
+In some cases, the trucking company may be liable for failing to maintain their vehicles properly, for not providing adequate training, or for failing to allow their drivers breaks, forcing them to drive tired and fatigued.
 The manufacturer of the vehicle or a defective part installed on it may also be to blame for the accident if their product is found to be faulty.
-Additionally, the shipper or loader of the cargo may be liable if they failed to properly secure the load.
+Additionally, the shipper or loader of the cargo may be liable if they fail to secure the load properly.

-Part of pursuing a claim for maximum compensation involves determining who is at fault and holding them accountable.
-Our experienced truck accident attorneys have the knowledge and resources to conduct a thorough investigation and identify all potentially liable parties.
+Pursuing a claim for maximum compensation involves determining who is at fault and holding them accountable.
+Our experienced truck accident attorneys have the knowledge and resources to investigate and identify all potentially liable parties thoroughly.

-How a Knoxville truck accident lawyer at our firm can help you
+How our Knoxville truck accident attorneys can help you

 The truck accident team at Hotz & Associates, P.C. has the experience and resources necessary to get you the best possible outcome in your case.
 Once you contact us for help, we will: